 - Visual coding interface: Perfect for younger kids

 - Continue the Learning: Take home your micro:bit

 This is a BBC micro:bit.

 It’s a “pocket-sized micro-computer” designed by BBC for computer education in the UK that allows you to create super cool inventions.
-Kids learn to use Python, a popular programming language that’s widely used in all fields, to create their own…
+Kids use a simple block editor interface to create…

 A Rock, Paper, Scissors Handheld Game.
 That ROCKS!

 A Don’t touch the wire circuit game.

 Kids learn not only to code, but to apply their new found programming superpowers on a variety of real world projects.
 This all culminates in an unstructured problem solving case where, with a’lil creativity & good ol’ elbow grease, kids help their teacher design & invent solutions to solve common problems a teacher always faces.

 - Code a beating LED Heart with micro:bit

 - Make it Useful – Code a Simple Calculator

 - Sound it out – Make a Musical Fruit Keyboard

 - Code a Rock, Paper, Scissors Game